pygame/pygame/docs/reST/ref/image.rst

       * ``ARGB_PREMULT``, 32-bit image with colors scaled by alpha channel, alpha channel first

+   .. note:: it is preferred to use :func:`tobytes` as of pygame 2.1.3

    .. ## pygame.image.tostring ##

 .. function:: tobytes